ThisKo0/PPSSPP_CWCheat/ULES01489/Walkthrough.md

     <td>Place to plant the seed</td>
     <td>In front of your house</td>
     <td>Lyla has 1 heart(30FP), sold more than 8 crops.</td>
-    <td>If you have planted the seed, it will eventually withered because the event requires it to be like that.
-You can buy the seed again at Lyla's shop.
-In this event, you'll (re)plant the seed in the H.G Spring, you need to water it everyday.</td>
+    <td>If you have planted the seed, it will eventually withered because the event requires it to be like that.<br>You can buy the seed again at Lyla's shop. <br>In this event, you'll (re)plant the seed in the H.G Spring, you need to water it everyday.</td>
     <td>1</td>
     <td>Summer</td>
     <td>2-6</td>